 Wondering what is the best way to get from Split to Krka National Park?
 You’re in the right place!

-A picturesque paradise, Krka National Park is one of Croatia’s most celebrated attractions and the only waterfalls near Split.
-With seven breathtaking falls that plunge into emerald-hued lakes surrounded by dense and vibrant forests, it is truly an idyllic retreat.
+A picturesque paradise, Krka National Park is one of Croatia’s most famous attractions and the only waterfalls near Split.
+With seven breathtaking falls that plunge into emerald-hued lakes surrounded by dense and vibrant forests, it is truly an idyllic escape into nature.

 Krka is the second most popular park in the country, just after Plitvice Lakes, which isn’t surprising when you consider its pristine beauty, wildlife, and close proximity to the Adriatic coast.

 If you’re wondering how to get to Krka National Park easily, you should know that it is simpler than you think!
 I’ve been living in Croatia since 2014 and have visited Krka from Split too many times to count.

 In this post, I’ll break down the top 5 ways to get from Split to Krka to help you decide on the best route for your itinerary.